kohloth/Vela/readme.md

 ## Installation

 1. Install NodeJS if you do not have it already.
+You will need at least version 14.13.0, otherwise it will not work!

 2. Install ArangoDB and ensure the db server is running, if you do not have it already.